Fergulati/podcast-giveaway-app/README.md

 The app will be available at `http://localhost:5000`.

+## Wallet Connection

+On the channel list page you can click **Connect Wallet** to link a crypto wallet.
+The page supports popular options including MetaMask, Coinbase Wallet and WalletConnect using Web3Modal and ethers.js.

 ## Adding YouTube channels

 To change which channels appear in the app, edit the `CHANNEL_IDS` list in